(page last edited May 24 2015)

 The Lie Theory Workshop series of weekend conferences has been meeting several times a year since 1990.
 Most years the NSF supports graduate students and postdoctoral participants, and the institution at which the workshop takes place also provides some support.
 Most, but not all, of the workshops take place at West Coast universities.
 Each workshop program is determined by the local organizers, and the workshop program itself is organized by a committee currently consisting of Geoff Mason (University of California, Santa Cruz)), Susan Montgomery (University of Southern California) and Joseph Wolf (University of California at Berkeley).

 The purpose of the program is to communicate results and ideas rather than to deliver polished presentations.
 The program also serves to acquaint graduate students in this area with a range of researchers in Lie theory and representation theory.
-The next workshop is
+As of May 24, 2015, the 2015-2016 workshops have not yet been scheduled.
+Some earlier workshops are listed below.

 Spring 2015: University of Alberta, Edmonton, May 16-17, 2015.
-The local organizers are Arturo Pianzola (firstname.lastname@example.org) and Terry Gannon (email@example.com).
-The emphasis will be on geometric methods in Lie theory.
+The local organizers were Arturo Pianzola (email@example.com) and Terry Gannon (firstname.lastname@example.org).
+The emphasis was on geometric methods in Lie theory.
+The schedule was

 Saturday May 16: